SoftUni-Internal/interactive-content/EN/08-Pipes-Interceptors-And-Subjects/06-Summary.md

 ```

 - Subjects can multicast values to many Observers
-  - They maintain a registry of many listeners
+  - they maintain a registry of many listeners
-  - Can act both as Observables and Observers
+  - can act both as Observables and Observers

 ```js
 let subject = new BehaviorSubject(3);